joomla/accessibility/README.md

 ## How can you help?
 The Joomla Community would love if you could keep volunteering at the JAT.
 If that is the case, we can schedule a call to know a little bit more about you and your work, and about your objectives at the JAT.

+If you would like to volunteer or contribute to our team in any way, we would love to have you on board!
+Please join us or contact us on [Volunteers Portal](https://volunteers.joomla.org/teams/accessibility-team).